 Both small and big businesses can make clever use of retargeting links.

 For bigger businesses, marketers can use link retargeting to make the most of their influencer marketing campaigns.
-While smaller business with limited resources for content creation can use retargeting links along with a great content curation strategy to make more of an impact with their remarketing ads.
+While smaller businesses with limited resources for content creation can use retargeting links along with a great content curation strategy to make more of an impact with their remarketing ads.

-Retargeting ads at people who have read about your business on a third party website bodes well for your brand too.
+Retargeting ads at people who have read about your business on a third-party website bodes well for your brand too.
 Consumers trust the recommendations of influencers and reviewers.
 Research by Twitter showed that people confide in the endorsements of social media influencers as much as word of mouth ones from people they know.
 While 84% of consumers also trust online reviews as much as friends.

 To share reviews and media coverage

 Whether you’re a small restaurant that was reviewed in a local newspaper or a bigger brand with some glowing Yelp ratings, if you’re sharing out this positive coverage, you’ll want to add retargeting pixels to those links.

 Every person that clicks through to read these reviews will be left with a great impression of your business.
 So don’t let them forget about it!
 Retarget them with ads and encourage them to take the next step and click through to your website to book a table or buy your product.

 In influencer marketing campaigns

 More and more businesses are turning to influencers to promote their brand.
 If they are promoting a link to their latest vlog which reviews your product, ask them to share one that you’ve added retargeting pixels to.
 This will allow you to follow up with anyone who clicked through to their website or YouTube channel.
 You can even target this audience with custom ads which refer to the influencer they follow.

 To share industry insights and news